Skip to content

 Step 1: Secure a job offer

 You must first obtain a written job offer from a Swiss employer.
 The employer must prove that no suitable Swiss or EU/EFTA candidate is available for the position.
+This involves demonstrating that the role is in Switzerland’s economic interest and that recruitment efforts in the local and EU markets were unsuccessful.
+The job offer should be formal, detailing your position, salary, start date, and contract duration.

 Step 2: Employer applies for a work authorization